MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/Set-JobTrigger.md

 The remote command begins with a `Get-ScheduledJob` command that gets all scheduled jobs on the computer.
 The scheduled jobs are piped to the `Get-JobTrigger` cmdlet, which gets the job triggers of the scheduled jobs.
-Each job trigger contains a JobDefinition property that contains the scheduled job, so the trigger remains associated with the scheduled job even when it is changed.
+Each job trigger contains a **JobDefinition** property that contains the scheduled job, so the trigger remains associated with the scheduled job even when it is changed.

-The job triggers are piped to the `Where-Object` cmdlet, which gets job triggers that have the User property.
-The selected job triggers are piped to the `Set-JobTrigger` cmdlet, which changes the user to Domain01\Admin02.
+The job triggers are piped to the `Where-Object` cmdlet, which gets job triggers that have the **User** property.
+The selected job triggers are piped to the `Set-JobTrigger` cmdlet, which changes the user to `Domain01\Admin02`.

 ### Example 4: Change one of many job triggers